Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 {{< alert title="Category filter" color="primary" >}}
 Since the Category can have children and grand-children, there is no count displayed.

 Each level is also paginated, meaning that you can have the 3 scroll before seeing the **Load more** button on a child category.
+A scroll bar is available for each level too.
 {{< /alert >}}

 ### Home page search